nikMichel/StayPositiveAPI/README.md

 ## Logging

-Logging has been configured to log to the `staypositive_access.log` file.
+Logging has been configured to log to the `staypositive_access.log` file, in the containers `/var/log` directory.

 ## Test scripts